Cherry, cheese, almonds, trout: Foods that actually help you sleep

 Sleep specialist Maya Shedel advised having dinner no later than two hours before bedtime.
 This helps prevent stomach upset, blood sugar spikes, and elevated body temperature.

-It’s also wise to opt for something high in protein (like Greek yogurt or nuts) and low in complex carbohydrates.
+It’s also wise to opt for something high in protein (like Greek yogurt or nuts) and low in carbohydrates.

 So, what foods do experts believe not only won’t harm your nighttime rest but will also promote healthy sleep?